spiegelib/spiegelib/docs/source/examples/fm_sound_match_pages/fm_sound_match_synth_config.rst

     # The algorithm sets the arrangement of the FM operators.
     # There are 32 differen arrangements available in Dexed.
-    # This selects the first algorithm which causes the 2nd
+    # This selects the first algorithm.
+This algorithm sets
-    # operator to modulate the first
+    # the second operator to frequency modulate the first.
     algorithm_number = 1
     alg = (1.0 / 32.0) * float(algorithm_number - 1) + 0.001